 Here, you will see a list or a graph of the individuals with whom this profile has a definite connection.
 You will also be able to easily view and filter by key scores as well as basic information about the source of the link so that you can gauge who is a closer connection or a stronger contact for your person.
 This will help you make sure that you are fully leveraging your existing relationships as you go about expanding your network.

 - Note: Keep in mind that the relationship will usually have to be a close family tie or through a corporate or nonprofit board for the system to see it.

 One of the most effective ways you can draw in new supporters is by identifying people who are already connected to your most enthusiastic supporters.

 Substep 1: Open the profile of a close ally, such as a board member.
 Look at their Connections.

-Substep 2: Use the Net Worth Range and P2G columns to evaluate whether any of the people listed in your board member’s connections look intriguing.
+Substep 2: Use the Net Worth Range and P2G filters to evaluate whether any of the people listed in your board member’s connections look intriguing.

 - Note: For more information on how to interpret these, see our Ratings and Scores Guide.

 Substep 3: Click on the name of the person.
 This will pull you to their profile!